 Laboratory testing for Zika virus infection is available at the U.S. Centers for Disease Control and Prevention (CDC).
 The DSHS Austin Laboratory is performing reverse transcriptase polymerase chain reaction (RT-PCR) for Zika.
 Please review the Chikungunya, Dengue, and Zika PCR and Serology Specimen Criteria guidance document (75 kb, PDF) (updated Dec.
 16, 2016) to facilitate laboratory testing of individuals meeting the testing criteria.
 Specimens submitted to the DSHS Austin Laboratory must be accompanied by a completed Chikungunya, Dengue, and Zika Testing Supplemental Information Form (65 kb, PDF) (updated Sept.
-12, 2016)
+12, 2016).

-On May 31, the CDC released interim guidance on Zika virus antibody testing and interpretation of results.
-Because of the differences in recommended clinical management of Zika and dengue virus infections, and the risk of adverse pregnancy outcomes in women infected with Zika virus during pregnancy, a conservative approach to the interpretation of antibody test results is necessary to reduce the possibility of a missed diagnosis of either infections.
+On May 31, 2017 the CDC released interim guidance on Zika virus antibody testing and interpretation of results.
+Because of the differences in recommended clinical management of Zika and dengue virus infections, and the risk of adverse pregnancy outcomes in women infected with Zika virus during pregnancy, a conservative approach to the interpretation of antibody test results is necessary to reduce the possibility of a missed diagnosis of either infection.
 The timing of IgM antibody testing and the thresholds of plaque reduction neutralization test (PRNT) have changed.

-- Serum IgM antibody test should be performed if real-time reverse transcription polymerase chain reaction (rRT-PCR) results are negative regardless of the day the specimen was collected.
+- Serum IgM antibody test should be performed if real-time reverse transcription polymerase chain reaction (rRT-PCR) results are negative, regardless of the day the specimen was collected.

-- Based on earlier flavivirus research and limited preliminary data specific to Zika virus, the historical use of a 4-fold higher titer by PRNT might not discriminate between anti-Zika virus antibodies and cross-reacting antibodies in all persons who have been previously infected with or vaccinated against a related flavivirus (i.e., secondary flavivirus infection).
+- Based on earlier flavivirus research and limited preliminary data specific to Zika virus, the historical use of a 4-fold higher titer by PRNT might not discriminate between anti-Zika virus antibodies and cross-reacting antibodies in all persons who have been previously infected with, or vaccinated against, a related flavivirus (i.e., secondary flavivirus infection).

 - Together with a positive or equivocal IgM to Zika or dengue virus: